 - Complete a clinical fellowship in speech-language pathology; and

 - Pass Praxis test

-Note: Audiologists and SLPs must pay a state privilege tax.
+Note: Audiologists and SLPs must pay an annual state privilege tax in order to practice.

 - Licensed persons performing within their scope of practice